st-den/flutter-random-color/README.md

 5. Build and run the app: `flutter run --release`.

 To check your Flutter installation for possible problems, run `flutter doctor`.

+And to run the tests: `flutter test test/unit_test.dart`